alabou/NMOS-MatroxOnly/NMOS With USB.md

 - The attribute `a=setup:passive` MUST be specifified.

-- If redundancy is used at most two paths MUST be specified using two media descriptors.
+- If redundancy is used at most two paths (legs) MUST be specified using two media descriptors.
 The <connection-address> of each media descriptor specify a different path for reaching the TCP server of the Sender.
 A `a=group:DUP` session attribute MUST specify the two media paths identified using the `a=mid:` media attribute.
 The first identifier of the `a=group:DUP` session attribute MUST specify the first leg (path) and the other identifier the second leg.
 The first leg corresponds to entry 0 of the IS-05 transport parameters array while the second leg corresponds to entry 1.

 ## USB IS-04 Receivers